Harald Hjalmarson

-Harald Ossian Hjalmarson (14 July 1868 – 15 December 1919) was a Swedish soldier who volunteered for the Finnish Civil War in 1918 on the white army.
-He served as the commander of Hjalmarson's group, the Crenatorial Division, which belonged to the Western Army.
-At the Finnish White Headquarters, his actions during the war were dissatisfactory and he was not popular among the ranks.
-Hjalmarson received the rank of Major General in the Finnish Army, but in the Swedish Army as he was only a lieutenant colonel.
+Harald Ossian Hjalmarson (14 July 1868 – 15 December 1919) was a Swedish military officer and mercenary.
+During the First World War, he fought on the side of Qajar Iran in the Persian campaign, serving in the Iranian Gendarmerie.
+Following the end of the First World War, Hjalmarson went to Finland and joined the White Guard during the Finnish Civil War, serving as the commander of the Crenatorial Division.
+His actions during the Finnish Civil War were unsatisfactory, and he was unpopular among the ranks.

 Biography

 Career before the Finnish Civil War

 Hjalmarson's father, Major Hjalmar Andersson, had volunteered for the American Civil War.
 He was also the grandson of the theater director Oscar Andersson.
 Hjalmarson began his military career by enlisting in the North Scanian Infantry Regiment in 1887.
 He graduated as an officer in 1889, attended the Royal Swedish Army Staff College from 1892 to 1894, was a candidate in the Swedish General Staff for some time in 1895, and then served as a lieutenant in his old regiment.
 In 1905 he was promoted to captain.
 However, he did not find positions in the Swedish Army that matched his ambition and therefore sought to join the French Army and spent a year in Russia.
 He was a locomotive driver on the Swedish State Railways for up to a year.
 From 1911 he was colonel and commander of the Persian Gendarmerie.
 In his memoirs he shares the attitude to war participation: